oarevalo/BugLogHQ/README.md

 Change the `<setting />` tags for:

 	db.dsn:	datasource name as defined in the CF administrator (by default is bugLog) db.dbtype: database type.
-Can be mysql, mssql (for Microsot SQL Server) or pgsql (for PostgreSQL).
+Can be mysql, mssql (for Microsot SQL Server), pgsql (for PostgreSQL) or oracle.
 The default is mysql db.username: username for the datasource (if needed) db.password: password for the datasource (if needed)